Full Quantum Work Statistics for Non-Homogeneous Many-Body Systems: Out-of-equilibrium quantum thermodynamics of the Hubbard model

 for $m = 1, 2$.
-At the boundary between the metallic region and the BI region, this term provides a substantial contribution to the total thermodynamic irreversibility.
-From the behavior of all three cumulants, it can also be inferred that, in the band-insulating regime ($v_0 \gg U$), the system attains adiabaticity at faster quench rates than in either the Mott or metallic phases.
+At the boundary between the {BOI} region and the BI region, this term provides a substantial contribution to the total thermodynamic irreversibility.
+From the behavior of all three cumulants, it can also be inferred that, in the band-insulating regime ($v_0 \gg U$), the system attains adiabaticity at faster quench rates than in either the Mott or {BOI} phases.
+As a final remark, distributions satisfying the Evans-Searles fluctuation theorem~\cite{EvansSearles2002} are known to be constrained by the thermodynamic uncertainty relation~(TUR), which, in the linear-response regime, imposes a lower bound on the Fano factor,